Hassanally A. Rahman

 He was the treasurer of the Pakistan Institute of International Affairs, Secretary General of All Pakistan Educational Society, and President/Board Member Sindh Muslim Law College (S.M.
 Law College).
 In 1952, he led the Pakistani delegation to UNESCO and in 1953, represented the country at the Commonwealth University Conference.

-Hassanally A. Rahman was the older brother of Justice Tufail Ali Abdul Rehman one of the top most lawyers practicing criminal law in Pakistan, who also served as Attorney General of Pakistan and the Chief Justice of Sindh and Balochistan High Courts.
-Justice Tufail Ali Abdul Rehman was also the presiding judge who sat on the Hamoodur Rahman commission post 1971 civil war between then West Pakistan (present-day Pakistan) and East Pakistan (present-day Bangladesh).
+Rahman was the older brother of Justice Tufail Ali Abdul Rehman, who also served as Attorney General of Pakistan and the Chief Justice of Sindh and Balochistan High Courts.

 The two brothers were the only founding members of the Sindh Muslim Law College.
-Hassanally Rahman’s father Barrister Abdul Rahman was a famous barrister-at-law of the Subcontinent and was affiliated with the prestigious Queens Council.

-In addition, the late Hassanally A. Rahman was involved in numerous other projects – from being active in the Pakistan Movement to serving as one of the founding members of Karachi University.
+In addition, Rahman was involved in numerous other projects – from being active in the Pakistan Movement to serving as one of the founding members of Karachi University.

-Mr. Hassanally Rahman was succeeded by five daughters, all of whom in their own right have earned respect both in Sindh, Pakistan, and the world-at-large.

 Career

 Hassanally became a barrister and was also politically active in the British Raj.
 He along with other fellow barristers worked with Muhammed Ali Jinnah, the founder of Pakistan.